willclarktech/blog/_posts/2017-05-27-get-started-with-bitcoin-testnet.md

 ## Conclusion

 It can seem difficult to get started developing with Bitcoin because (a) a lot of Bitcoin code is written in low-level languages like C++, (b) it takes a fair amount of setup and system resources to run a full node, and (c) Bitcoin is valuable so mistakes can be very expensive.
 Hopefully this post has shown that you can get started really easily using JavaScript, third-party APIs, and the Testnet.

+### P.S.

+Sorry for the broken syntax highlighting.
+If you feel like making a noise [here](https://github.com/jekyll/jekyll/pull/5230) it might get fixed sooner.